vaatus/k8s-assessment-framework/tasks/task-02/README.md

 ## Overview

-In this task, you will create a StatefulSet for a key-value store application with persistent storage using PersistentVolumeClaims.
+In this task, you will create a **StatefulSet** for a key-value store application with persistent storage.
+Unlike Deployments, StatefulSets maintain stable network identities and persistent storage for each pod.

 ## Learning Objectives